 <a href="http://yourblog.com/category/blogging/">Posts about Blogging</a> <a href="http://yourblog.com/tags/wordpress/">Posts about WordPress</a>

 Slugs and Names

-Each Category and Tag you create has a slug.
-A slug is a unique identifier that will allow WordPress to find your content.
+Each category and tag you create has a slug.
+A slug is a unique identifier that will allow your content management system (Blogger, Squarespace, WordPress, etc) to find your content.
 Slugs are always lowercase and spaces are replaced with hyphens.

-My "improving your blog" slug looks like this: improving-your-blog.
+My "Blog Tips" slug looks like this: blog-tips

 Time to Clean Up